-The Achilles tendon is the largest tendon in the body and can endure great force, but it is still susceptible to injury.
+The Achilles tendon is the largest tendon in the body.
+It can endure great force, but it is still susceptible to injury.

 The Achilles tendon runs down the back of the lower leg.

 Treatment aims to relieve pain and reduce swelling.
 The choice of treatment will depend on the severity of the condition and whether the patient is a professional athlete or not.

 The doctor will probably suggest a combination of strategies.